jacksonliam/mjpg-streamer/README.md

 Simply compile with 'make clean all' from within the mjpeg streamer experimental folder

-You might need to install cmake and some dev version of libjpeg.
+Youll need to have cmake and a dev version of libjpeg installed.
+I used libjpeg62-dev.

 you can run from that dir with: export LD_LIBRARY_PATH=.